razluta/UnityTextureRgbPacker/README.md

 For example, if the source textures are called "Env_Tree_Roughness" and "Env_Tree_Metallic", the result will be called "Env_Tree_Composite".

 ### Step 005
+For sizing, if the settings are left at default, the tool will determine which of the input textures is smalles and use its width and heigh to scale down the other input textures.
+If you want to set your own size, enable the **(override) scale to specific size** flag and input the X (width) and Y (height) values of the target texture.
+_It is important to note that scaling textures can introduce artifacts, so we recommend that the inputs are all the same size and you avoid using the scaling, unless it is highly necessary._

+### Step 006
 Press "Generated Packed Texture".
 This button will generate the texture in the same folder as the first valid input (if the texture for the Red channel is the first valid input, the code will save the need composite texture in that same folder).
 After the image is saved, the preview will update with the newly generate image and the code will attempt to select in the Project window.